warriorhub/warriorhub.github.io/index.md

 ### My Events Page (Organizer)

 The My Events Page allows organizers to track their events by clicking "My Events" in the navbar.
 Here, organizers can see their event, status, organizer, location, category, recursion, and start and end dates.
-They can also view, edit, and delete thier events by clicking their repective links.
+They can also view, edit, and delete their events by clicking their repective links.
 <p align="center">
   <img src="images/web/myevents_organizer.png" alt="Organizer My Events Page" width="100%">
 </p>